Skip to content

 How does AMP work?

-The meetings are hosted by AMP staff and consist of about ten minutes of group welcome, announcements, and ideas for activities or topics that mentors and mentees may want to engage in.
+If you are selected to participate, you will be matched with an autistic adult mentor (age 18 or older) and meet with them once a week for an hour over Zoom from October to May.
+(Exact time and date to be determined, but normally a weekday evening or weekend afternoon.)
+The meetings are hosted by AMP staff and consist of about ten minutes of group welcome, announcements, and ideas for activities or topics mentors and mentees may want to engage in.
 Next, each mentor/mentee pair goes to an assigned breakout room to talk, play games and connect for the remainder of the hour.
-AMP staff are available during every meeting and will regularly check in with each mentor/mentee pair to see if anyone needs support.
+AMP staff check in with each mentor/mentee pair during their session together to see if anyone needs support.
+At the end of the session, everyone is alerted that it’s time to head back to the main room to fill out a short exit form so that AMP staff knows how your session went and can follow up on any questions or issues.

 Who will I be matched with?